Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

 With an emphasis on serious and rare disorders, the hospital is not an appropriate choice if you wish to learn about general paediatrics or neonatology.
-Similarly, as we do not have a casualty department, you will not have the opportunity to learn about paediatric accident and emergency.
+Similarly, as we do not have an A + E department, you will not have the opportunity to learn about paediatric accident and emergency.

 However, GOSH is an excellent choice if you are seeking further experience of specialties dealing with tertiary conditions.
 Please bear in mind that although some departments do follow patients into adulthood, the majority only deal with children aged up to 18.

-We would also encourage you to make the most of the educational opportunities available at both GOSH and our adjacent university partner, the UCL Institute of Child Health (ICH)
+We would also encourage you to make the most of the educational opportunities available at both GOSH and our adjacent university partner, the UCL Great Ormond Street Institute of Child Health (ICH).

-For more information about any of these programmes, please contact our Honorary Contract Co-ordinators:
+For more information about any of these programmes, please contact:

 Trainees in their first (F1) or second (F2) foundation year can apply to do a taster week (one to five days) at GOSH in a paediatric subspecialty of their choice.
 You must discuss and agree your application with your foundation training hospital.

 For more information about this programme, please contact the team on PGM.Op@gosh.nhs.uk

 The Bill Marshall Memorial Fund was created in memory of Dr William Courtney Marshall (1929-1983).

 Dr Marshall trained at Sydney University and held junior appointments in Sydney hospitals before coming to London in 1958.
 He was briefly attached to Queen Charlotte's Maternity Hospital before his appointment to GOSH, where he remained for the rest of his working life.

 As a consultant and senior lecturer, he built up an international reputation as a unique clinician and teacher, especially in Southeast Asia.
 His special interest was infectious diseases in children, including the causes of infection and prevention by immunisation.